she-codes3298/Netflix_clone/README.md

 - Ensure all imports are correctly referenced
 - Run `npm run build` to identify specific build issues

+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- Netflix for design inspiration
+- The Movie Database (TMDb) API for movie data
+- Firebase for backend services
+- React.js community for excellent documentation

 ## 📞 Support